earthobservations/wetterdienst/docs/contribution/services.rst

 Step 3: Values class
 *********************

-The values class is based on `ScalarValuesCore` and manages the acquisition of actual data.
-The class is also part of the `ScalarRequestCore` being accessed via the `_values` property.
+The values class is based on `TimeseriesValues` and manages the acquisition of actual data.
+The class is also part of the `TimeseriesRequest` being accessed via the `_values` property.
 It has to implement the `_collect_station_parameter` method that takes care of getting values of a parameter/dataset for a station id.